Dancing at the Fringe Festival

 LA's dancers worked hard throughout the spring and summer in preparing for this event, supported by a benefit concert in June, which included a performance by the award-winning, Boston-based modern dance company Prometheus Dance.
 There was also the dance company's going-away performance in August, when they showcased what they performed at the Fringe!

-Brian and his dancers have been invited to perform again at the Fringe Festival in the summer of 2013.
+Brian and his dancers have since been invited back to the Fridge Festival two more times.
+Click here for the 2018 Fringe Festival Photo Gallery.